 \end{gather}

-where \(\rho\) is the density, \(\mathbf{u}=(u,v,w)\) the velocity, \(E=e+||\mathbf{u}||^2/2\) the total energy, \(e\) the internal energy, \(p\) the pressure and \(Y_s,\,s=1,\ldots,N_s-1\) are the mass fractions of the reactive species that are normalized to sum to unity.
-The equations above are closed by the caloric perfect gas approximation \(p=\rho(\gamma-1)e\), where \(\gamma=c_p/c_v\) is the ratio of specific heat.
-The term \(\mathbf{S}(\mathbf{U})\) is a placeholder for any possible source term that accounts, e.g. external forces, chemical reactions or any injection of mass, momentum, energy or species.
-To compute the numerical solution to the above equations, we utilize fully conservative finite volume schemes discretised on block-structured Cartesian grids.
-Due to the usage of the external C++ library AMReX [5] in our CFD solver, we can locally refine the grid in regions of interest through adaptive mesh refinement (AMR) techniques [1].
-To ensure stability of any small or irregular cells that occur due embedding complex geometries on the structured grids, we use a conservative cut-cell method [3].
+where \(\rho\) is the density, \(\mathbf{u}=(u,v,w)\) the velocity, \(E=e+||\mathbf{u}||^2/2\) the total energy, \(e\) the internal energy, \(p\) the pressure and \(Y_s,\,s=1,\ldots,N_s-1\) the mass fractions of the reactive species, which are normalised so that they sum to one.
+The above equations are closed by the approximation as a calorically perfect gas \(p=\rho(\gamma-1)e\), where \(\gamma=c_p/c_v\) is the ratio of the specific heats.
+The term \(\mathbf{S}(\mathbf{U})\) is a placeholder for any possible source term that takes into account, for example, external forces, chemical reactions or any supply of mass, momentum, energy or species.
+To compute the numerical solution of the above equations, we use fully conservative finite volume schemes discretised on block-structured Cartesian grids.
+Thanks to the use of the external C++ library AMReX [5] in our CFD solver, we can locally refine the grid in the regions of interest using AMR techniques [1].
+To ensure the stability of small or irregular cells resulting from the embedding of complex geometries in the structured grids, we use a conservative cut-cell method [3].

 Results